adiabatic/king-kong/README.markdown

   - – (en dash)
   - — (em dash)
 - The punctuation from shift-1 (!) to shift-7 (&) has been moved down and to the right, and are on the shifted Z through M keys.
-- .Llan and .Loch are opt-l and opt-q, respectively.
+- .Llan and .Loch are opt-l and opt-q, respectively; .Ax and .Exam are on opt-Q and opt-!.

 ## Installation Instructions (OS X)